monibf/2D-GC/README.md

  - Importing of pre-formatted, comma separated GCxGC data.

 ## Installation

+**NOTE:** If you already have python3 installed, you may wish to setup a new environment before running the installer to avoid having all of GC2D's dependencies installed into your current environment.
+They will not be removed post installation.

 ### Windows
 Run the `WINDOWS_INSTALL.bat`.
 This will walk you through this installation and install all required dependencies.